harvester/docs/docs/advanced/addons/vmimport.md

   storageClass: "harvester-longhorn"
 ```

-This will trigger the controller to export the VM named "alpine-export-test"
+This CRD prompts the controller to export the VM named "alpine-export-test"
-from the folder "/vm-folder" on the VMWare source cluster to be exported,
+from the folder "/vm-folder", which is on the source VMWare cluster.
-processed and recreated into the harvester cluster
+The virtual machine is expored, processed, and recreated into the Harvester
+cluster.
 </TabItem>
 <TabItem value="openstack" label="OpenStack">